allybee73/teya-tiny-ledger/README.md

     "description": "Transaction1"
 }
 ```
-reference should be a valid client provided UUID, this reference would be used for idempotency checks.
+Supports types of **DEPOSIT** and **WITHDRAWAL**. reference should be a valid client provided UUID, this reference would be used for idempotency checks.
 This website will generate a valid UUID for demo purposes - https://www.uuidgenerator.net/

 When the new transaction has been added the new transaction will be returned as the JSON response body.
 If the account id